SuperficialFlow/SuperficialFlow/README.md

 ## About Me :bookmark_tabs:
 - 🥶 Currently learning web systems and technologies
-- 📖 How to reach me jangabrielrea2020@gmail.com
+- 📖 How to reach me: jangabrielrea2020@gmail.com
 - ❤️ My Preferences: Reading, Gaming, Listening to Music.

 ## Languages Known and Used 📕